Ukraine: Literature

-Ukrainian literature has origins in Old Church Slavonic writings, which was used as a liturgical and literary language following Christianization in the 10th and 11th centuries.
+Ukrainian literature has origins in Old Church Slavonic writings, which was used as a liturgical and literary language following Christianisation in the 10th and 11th centuries.
 Other writings from the time include chronicles, the most significant of which was the Primary Chronicle.
 Literary activity faced a sudden decline after the Mongol invasion of Kievan Rus', before seeing a revival beginning in the 14th century, and was advanced in the 16th century with the invention of the printing press.

-The Cossacks established an independent society and popularized a new kind of epic poem, which marked a high point of Ukrainian oral literature.
+The Cossacks established an independent society and popularised a new kind of epic poem, which marked a high point of Ukrainian oral literature.
 These advances were then set back in the 17th and early 18th centuries, as many Ukrainian authors wrote in Russian or Polish.
 Nonetheless, by the late 18th century, the modern literary Ukrainian language finally emerged.
-In 1798, the modern era of the Ukrainian literary tradition began with Ivan Kotlyarevsky's publication of Eneida in the Ukrainian vernacular.
+In 1798, the modern era of the Ukrainian literary tradition began with Ivan Kotliarevsky's publication of Eneida in the Ukrainian vernacular.

 By the 1830s, a Ukrainian romantic literature began to develop, and the nation's most renowned cultural figure, romanticist poet-painter Taras Shevchenko emerged.
 Whereas Ivan Kotliarevsky is considered to be the father of literature in the Ukrainian vernacular; Shevchenko is the father of a national revival.

 Then, in 1863, the use of the Ukrainian language in print was effectively prohibited by the Russian Empire.
 This severely curtailed literary activity in the area, and Ukrainian writers were forced to either publish their works in Russian or release them in Austrian controlled Galicia.
 The ban was never officially lifted, but it became obsolete after the revolution and the Bolsheviks' coming to power.

 Ukrainian literature continued to flourish in the early Soviet years when nearly all literary trends were approved.
 These policies faced a steep decline in the 1930s, when prominent representatives as well as many others were killed by the NKVD during the Great Purge.
 In general around 223 writers were repressed by what was known as the Executed Renaissance.
 These repressions were part of Stalin's implemented policy of socialist realism.
 The doctrine did not necessarily repress the use of the Ukrainian language, but it required that writers follow a certain style in their works.

 Literary freedom grew in the late 1980s and early 1990s alongside the decline and collapse of the USSR and the reestablishment of Ukrainian independence in 1991.